-At June 30, 2019, the School District reported a liability of \$47,629,263 for its proportionate share of the net pension liability.
-The net pension liability was measured as of September 30, 2018, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of September 30, 2017, which used updated procedures to roll forward the estimated liability to September 30, 2018.
+At June 30, 2020, the School District reported a liability of \$52,176,644 for its proportionate share of the net pension liability.
+The net pension liability was measured as of September 30, 2019, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of September 30, 2018, which used update procedures to roll forward the estimated liability to September 30, 2019.
 The School District's proportion of the net pension liability was based on a projection of its long-term share of contributions to the pension plan relative to the projected contributions of all participating reporting units, actuarially determined.
-At September 30, 2018 and 2017, the School District's proportion was 0.16 percent.
+At September 30, 2019 and 2018, the School District's proportion was 0.1576 and 0.1584 percent, respectively, representing a change of (0.56) percent.